-early 14c., "a Franciscan," from Latin Fratres Minores "lesser brethren," name chosen by St. Francis, who founded the order, for the sake of humility; see minor (adj.).
+early 14c., Menour, "a Franciscan," from Latin Fratres Minores "lesser brethren," name chosen by the order's founder, St. Francis, for the sake of humility; see minor (adj.).
 From c.
 1400 as "minor premise of a syllogism."
-From 1610s as "person under legal age" (Latin used minores (plural) for "the young").
-Musical sense is from 1797.
-Meaning "secondary subject of study, subject of study with fewer credits than a major" is from 1890; as a verb in this sense from 1934.
+From 1610s as "person of either sex who is under legal age for the performance of certain acts" (Latin used minores (plural) for "the young").
+Musical sense is from 1797 (see the adjective).
+Academic meaning "secondary subject of study, subject of study with fewer credits than a major" is from 1890; as a verb in this sense by 1905.

 updated on March 10, 2019